arnabganguly/HDInsightESPLab/RangerPolicyMgmt.md

 ![Ranger1](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture36.png)

- 2. Log into Ranger with the below username and password
+ 2. Log onto Ranger with the below username and password
  ````
  - Username: hdinsightadmin@xxxxxx.onmicrosoft.com
  - Password: <Password you set in section 1.5>
 ````

   3. Click on the Settings icon on the header to see the list of users and groups.
-Explore if the users and  groups selected step 2 of section 2.1 have made it to Ranger.
+Explore if the users and groups that were selected from Azure Active Directory in step 2 of section 2.1 have made it to Ranger.

 ![Ranger2](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture38.png)